tykealy/payway-ts/README.md

 > [!WARNING]
 > This is not a product of ABA Bank.
 This is an unofficial implementation based on https://www.payway.com.kh/developers/

+## Credits

+This package is built upon and inspired by the excellent work of **[Seanghay Yath](https://github.com/seanghay)** and the original [payway-js](https://github.com/seanghay/payway-js) package.
+We've extended it with:

+- ✅ Full TypeScript support with comprehensive type definitions
+- ✅ **Pre-Authorization transactions** (complete, cancel, with payout)
+- ✅ **RSA encryption** for sensitive operations
+- ✅ Dual integration patterns (payload builder + execute)
+- ✅ Enhanced error handling with detailed API responses
+- ✅ Extensive documentation and examples

+Special thanks to the original contributors for laying the foundation!

 ## Two Integration Patterns

 ### Pattern 1: Client-Side Form Submission (for `abapay`)